open-data-fabric/open-data-fabric/rfcs/018-iac-resource-framework.md

       maxSliceRecords: 10_000
 ```

+Note that, unlike references, selectors are not resolved to IDs, so if some resource stops matching the pattern after a rename or a change of label - it will not be tracked by the selector.

 ### Ownership
-When an object is created by another higher-level object it can write the association into header as `ownerReferece`.
+When an object is created by another higher-level object it can write the association into the header as `ownerReference`.
 This creation provenance trail can be used for automatic cascading deletion and garbage collection.

 ```yaml
 $schema: https://opendatafabric.org/schemas/source/v1alpha1/Buffer